 We suggest you buy a travel insurance plan when you make your first trip payment, like airfare or a cruise.
 That way you maximize your coverage period in case you need to cancel your trip.
 Later on, you can add coverage to the same plan for your hotel, tours and other pre-paid, non-refundable trip costs.
 It’s best to contact us to add coverage as soon as possible after you make new trip payments to be sure you have coverage for your full trip cost.

 “The financially prudent thing to do is to buy insurance when you have money at risk.
-If you buy nonrefundable airfare, which most of us do, your money is at risk right away,” said Bob Chambers, vice president of operations at Generali Global Assistance.
+If you buy nonrefundable airfare, which most of us do, your money is at risk right away,” said Bob Chambers, Operations Consultant at Generali Global Assistance.
 “For cruises and tours, it may not be an issue until cancellation penalties start to kick in.
 That could be at six months prior to departure.”

 When can you buy travel insurance?